 Background: Problem Statement and Objectives

 Passenger and freight rail traffic growth in Britain in recent decades has not been matched by an equivalent increase in network capacity, with the result that maintaining system performance is an increasing challenge.
 Train operators’ desire to run additional services to meet growing demand can conflict with the Infrastructure Manager’s (and the operators’) objectives of maintaining service punctuality and reliability.
-Punctuality in Britain is monitored by means of the Public Performance Measure (PPM), a measure of the percentage of services arriving on time at their destinations.
+Punctuality in Britain is monitored by means of the Public Performance Measure (PPM), a measure of the percentage of services arriving on time at their destinations (for the purposes of PPM, on-time arrivals are those within ten minutes of the scheduled arrival time for long-distance train services, and those within five minutes for other services).
 Furthermore, under Schedule 8 of their Track Access Agreements, Network Rail (the Infrastructure Manager (IM) of Britain’s railways) and the Train Operating Companies (TOCs) are liable to pay one another compensation for delays for which they are responsible.
 Since the IM and the TOCs are completely separate organisations, potentially liable to net performance-related costs, there is an overall tendency towards conservatism, and a reluctance to operate additional services whose performance disbenefits might outweigh any service provision and capacity benefits.

 This conservatism, and uncertainty surrounding reliable capacity utilisation limits, means that potentially valuable and beneficial train paths are not being used.
 The issue is particularly acute at railway stations and junctions, since they tend to form the capacity bottlenecks on a network, and, in contrast to their intermediate plain line links, no standard capacity utilisation upper limit values are available for them.
 Established methods of timetable stability analysis, such as the use of max-plus algebra (Goverde, 2015), have not yet been applied in Britain, for various reasons.
 Instead, continuing reliance has been placed upon simulation, and on empirical investigation of relationships between performance and various timetable and infrastructure characteristics.
 There is thus a need for a more generalised understanding of the relationships between capacity utilisation and performance at junctions and stations, if reliable capacity is to be maximised without repeated recourse to scenario-specific simulation; the work described in this paper seeks to address this need.